Saúl (footballer, born 1994)

-Saúl Ñíguez Esclapez (born 21 November 1994), known as Saúl, is a Spanish professional footballer who plays as a central or defensive midfielder for La Liga club Atlético Madrid and the Spain national team.
+Saúl Ñíguez Esclápez (born 21 November 1994), often known simply as Saúl, is a Spanish professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Flamengo.
+A versatile player, he can also be deployed as a box-to-box midfielder or a left-back.

 After coming through Atlético Madrid's youth academy, Saúl went on to appear in more than 300 competitive matches for the club.
-In the 2013–14 season, he was on loan at Rayo Vallecano, also in La Liga.
+He also spent time on loan at fellow La Liga side Rayo Vallecano during the 2013–14 season and at Premier League club Chelsea in 2021–22.

 Having represented Spain at various youth levels, Saúl helped the under-21 team finish second in the 2017 UEFA European Under-21 Championship, being top scorer in the process.
 He was selected by the senior team for the 2018 FIFA World Cup.

 Club career

 Atlético Madrid

 Born in Elche, Valencian Community, Saúl moved to Real Madrid at the age of 11 before switching to cross-city rivals Atlético Madrid in 2008.
 He made his senior debut in the 2010–11 season, appearing for the reserve team in the Segunda División B. His first goal came on 10 April 2011 in a 3–1 away win against Extremadura, his only of the season in an eventual midtable finish.

 In July 2011, Saúl joined the Atlético main squad for pre-season training.
 On 8 March 2012, at the age of just 17 years and 108 days, he made his debut with the Atlético first team, playing the last six minutes of a 3–1 home win against Beşiktaş in the UEFA Europa League.
 His second appearance came on 20 September, again as a substitute and in the Europa League, this time against Hapoel Tel Aviv.
 Three days later, he scored both goals for Atlético B in a 2–1 away derby win over Real Madrid C.

 Saúl made his La Liga debut on 21 April 2013, playing two minutes in a 1–0 win away to Sevilla after replacing fellow youth graduate Koke.
 Again from the bench, he appeared in his second league match with the main squad on 4 May, against Deportivo La Coruña in a 0–0 draw.

 On 21 July 2013, Saúl joined Rayo Vallecano on loan for the 2013–14 season.
 After returning, he featured in both legs of the 2014 Supercopa de España in which Atlético defeated Real Madrid, starting in the first match.

 In a Madrid derby on 7 February 2015, Saúl replaced the injured Koke after ten minutes, and scored his team's second goal shortly after through a bicycle kick, in a 4–0 win.
 From the 2015–16 season onwards, after the departure of Mario Suárez and the injury of Tiago Mendes, Saúl became a nuclear midfield element for the Diego Simeone-led team.